Garlic Steak Bites and Potatoes

 Storing Leftovers

-Transfer your leftover garlic steak bites and potatoes to an airtight container and store in the refrigerator for 3-4 days.
+Transfer your leftovers to an airtight container and store in the refrigerator for up to 4 days.

-Reheat leftovers in the microwave for 1-2 minutes, or in a skillet over medium heat for 4-5 minutes, just until heated through.
-Be careful not to over-cook when you are reheating leftovers and just heat until it reaches a safe internal temperature.
+Reheat leftovers in a skillet over medium heat for 4-5 minutes, just until heated through.
+Be careful not to overcook when you are reheating leftovers.

 Garlic steak bites and broccoli in a skillet on a white plate.